 A wide range of activities and visits take place each year.
 The purpose is to build links with the community through extending learning opportunities and the personal and social education of the students.

-Visits out of school during the day or evening have been made to various places such as Shrewsbury Town Football Club, The Sports Village, Salop Leisure, Alton Towers, Chester Zoo, Shrewsbury Library and AMF Bowling.
+Students may have the opportunity to visit various places such as Shrewsbury Town Football Club, The Sports Village, Salop Leisure, Alton Towers, Chester Zoo, Shrewsbury Library and AMF Bowling.
 Visits have also been organized to University Workshops, theatres, Liverpool Art Galleries, Cosford, Enginuity, Think Tank, Temples and Mosques, The Long Mynd, Telford, Radbrook College, Harper Adams University College and Shrewsbury School.
-Students were also involved in the West Midland Show.
+Students were also involved in the West Midland & Food Shows.

 The following organisations have visited the school:

 Insurance cover is provided by the County Council to protect students should they suffer injury, damage or loss through negligent acts by staff or others engaged on County Council business.
 The school has also taken out a policy for personal accident cover for all visits, the cost of which is included in the overall cost of the visit.
 Details of this cover can be obtained from the school.
 Supervision for visits and activities is provided by use of school teaching and support staff, parent helpers and other adults and will be determined for each visit by what the children are doing, where they are going and how they are getting there.
 All clubs are run by suitably qualified persons and overseen by the school’s teaching staff.
 Supervision will also comply with any health and safety standards.
 Students will not be allowed to participate in a visit or activity if they are considered ‘a danger to themselves or others’.